diana309/innovationOnBoard.github.io/competition-application-uot.md

 description: Sign Up Form
 nav-menu: true
 explanation: |
-  Take the first step toward an exciting adventure – submit your team application today to join the Innovation OnBoard competition.
+ Take the first step toward an exciting adventure – submit your team application today to join the Innovation OnBoard competition!
+If your team needs additional talents, feel free to request extra members.
+Each team must include at least one current University of Toronto student or an alumnus who graduated in 2022 or later.
+You can update team details, such as adding new members, anytime before the application deadline by contacting us at innovationboard.uoft@gmail.com.
-  Accepted teams will be paired with members if possible, and will participate in the competition fair (poster pitching) and final competition (deck pitching).
-At least one student in a team must currently attend UBC.
 ---

 <div class="row">